PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 ### Okey101
 No shell
 SSL pinning, r0capture not worked
-Android11 is too high to add system certificate
+- [x] Android11 is too high to add system certificate Add charles certificate to system and proxy yalla successfully.

 ---